FLOKITOTO/RTF/readme.md

 We work with the following technologies:

-- Microsoft Azure
+Microsoft Azure
-- Python
+Python
+Pymysql
-- Flask
+Flask
-- React
+React
-- React-Leaflet
+React-Leaflet

+An MVC architecture has been set up.

 This project retrieves air traffic data from the [Airlabs API ](https://airlabs.co/) and stores it in a database to display it on a web map layer.